aphalo/romnidriver/README.md

 ## Package ‘ooacquire’

-The functions in the OmniDriver SDP are “bare bones” building blocks that can be used to write scripts directly, e.g. to acquire one scan every few seconds, or used to create more sophisticated functions for specific protocols and applications, of which several examples are provided in package
+The functions in the OmniDriver SDP are “bare bones” building blocks that can be used to write scripts directly, e.g., to acquire one scan every few seconds, or used to create more sophisticated functions for specific protocols and applications, of which several examples are provided in package